 Second Reader: I have read this dissertation, scientifically critiqued its contents, recommended corrections, and the changes that I have suggested have been made.
 Thus, I approve its distribution to the committee.

 Second Reader Signature and date

-er Committee Members:
+r Committee Members:

 Committee Member Signature and date

+Committee Member Signature and date

+Committee Member Signature and date

+Committee Member

 CHANGE IN DEGREE PROGRAM (Ph.D. to M.S.)
 Department of Chemistry